mmb-carb/ESTA/docs/DEVELOPERS.md

 # ESTA Developers Guide

 ESTA is a Python-based model.
-As such, it is designed as a stand-alone program inside a working environment, and not as an installable Python library.
+It is designed as a stand-alone program inside a working environment, not as an installable Python library.
 The purpose of this document is to aquaint a potential developer with the ESTA code base so they can add new components and make updates to the model.
-A solid understanding of object-oriented programming in Python is assumed.
+An understanding of object-oriented programming in Python is assumed.

 ## Design Goals

 Modularity is a primary design goal for ESTA.
 Applying spatial surrogates and gridding an inventory is not, generally, a hard problem.
-The hard work it typically: (1) file wrangling, and (2) the need for continuous updating.
-The goal is that ESTA should be sufficiently generic to allow for the gridding of any emission inventory, not just on-road inventories (where were the first, primary use of the model).
+The hard work is typically: (1) file wrangling, and (2) the need for continuous updating.
+The goal is that ESTA should be sufficiently generic to allow for the gridding of any emission inventory, not just on-road inventories (which were the first, primary use of the model).

 The term modularity here is used to describe a model whose operation can be changed greatly by the non-programming end-user through a simple config file.
 The process of gridding an inventory is broken into six steps, each of which is defined by a piece of code that is independent and replacable.
 In this way, the end-user can simply ask for different choices for each step, and gain great power over their ESTA model run.

-ESTA needs to be able to run easily from the command line in Linux.
+ESTA was developed for Python 2.7.x, and needs to be able to run from the command line in a Linux environment.
 It should also run under Windows and the Mac OS, though these are not tested as often.
-ESTA was also developed for Python 2.7.x, though it should also support Python 2.6.x.

 ## Architecture and Code Structure